 Indirect cost recovery (ICR) funding reimburses the University for costs of facilities and administration associated with research activity, but that cannot be identified as solely benefiting a particular contract or grant.
-During 2012-13, indirect cost recovery funding from federal contract and grant activity is projected to be about \$750 million and is dedicated to support contract and grant administration, core mission activities (in the form of UC General Funds), and special programs.
+During 2013-14, indirect cost recovery funding from federal contract and grant activity was about \$709.6 million and was dedicated to support contract and grant administration, core mission activities (in the form of UC General Funds), and special programs.
 Federal research funds are discussed in more detail in the Research chapter of this document.
 The University is working to recover more of its indirect costs from research sponsors by increasing its negotiated federal rates and improving waiver management.
-Increased rates for the Berkeley, San Francisco, Santa Barbara, and Santa Cruz campuses have the potential to return an additional \$70 million in indirect costs to those campuses above current rates.
-However, this impact will be spread out over the next four years as the new rates are phased in, with the greater share expected in later years.
-With less overall federal research funding, these increases in negotiated rates will help mitigate the impact of less indirect cost recovery.
+Recently negotiated rate increases for the Berkeley, Davis, Irvine, San Diego, San Francisco, Santa Barbara and Santa Cruz campuses have raised the rate by 4-5%.
+However, this has only partially mitigated declines in federal research funding.

 In addition to research contracts and grants, federal funds entirely support the Lawrence Berkeley National Laboratory, for which UC has management responsibility.
-This support is projected to be \$826 million in 2013-14.
+This support is projected to be \$790 million in 2014-15.